HiltonRosenfeld/ai-as-an-api/README.md

 > **Note**: have a look at the class in `AIModel.py`.
 There is nothing specific to spam classification there.
 Indeed, this is a widely reusable class, that can load and expose any text classifier based on a similar tokenizer-then-predict structure as it is.

+You can now stop the minimal API (Ctrl-C in the `work-shell` console).

 <br />

 ## The Full API
-You can now stop the minimal API (Ctrl-C in its console) and get ready to start the full API.
 This is your "production-ready" result and, as such, has many more nice features that we will now list (just giving pointers for those interested in knowing more):

 <details>
 <summary>Tell me about the nice features of this API</summary>